 The Really Cool Collection also includes many objects that explore the meditative nature of art, specifically pieces by Asian artists or of Asian-decent.
 A ceramic sculptural head by Yoshitomo Nara serves as a departure point to explore serenity, religious deities both as subject matter and as a meditative and reverent approach to artistic practice.
 Yayoi Kusama and Julia Chiang - doyennes of different eras - draw the viewer in with their hypnotic practice.
 Kusama’s repetitive yet intuitive approach often hinges on her preferred motif: the polka dot.
 Her aesthetic can appear almost scientific or biological, as if she is merely addressing repetition and abstraction that already exists in nature.
 Chiang’s work is at once highly exacting and also clearly handmade; openly announcing the presence of the artist.
 Meticulous in her approach, her works are often calm yet spark curiosity.
 She too explores nature or the biological, in her practice, specifically as it merges with abstraction.

 The collection also explores materiality: the hand of the artist and its manipulation of the very constituent materials of the work.
-This approach is exemplified by the highly-tactile practices of James Benjamin Franklin with his pseudo-sculptural nature, Hans Hofmann with his densely layered paint and swathes of color, and Zhu Jinshi, with thick, luscious curls of paint that writhe off the canvas as they layer outward, reaching toward the viewer.
+This approach is exemplified by the highly-tactile practices of James Benjamin Franklin and Richard Tinkler with their pseudo-sculptural nature, Hans Hofmann with his densely layered paint and swathes of color, and Zhu Jinshi, with thick, luscious curls of paint that writhe off the canvas as they layer outward, reaching toward the viewer.
 This area of the collection extends through to the sculptural work of Louise Nevelson -- herself once the student of Hans Hofmann.
 Her monochromatic approach draws the eye to the textures and material juxtapositions at play in her practice.

 As the collection grows, the focus will continue to span both emerging and established artists.
 To date, there has been a preference towards acquiring exceptional smaller scale works so each work can be lived with, but this is not an exclusive rule and will expand as the right works become available.